The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

 Connecting with the Kenyan music scene

-And so he started by looking for vocals from Kenyan songs.
-His biggest source was the GetMziki website by “A-Star” Richard Njau of the Clearing The Airwaves (CTA) Kenyan YouTube channel.
+And so he started looking for vocals from Kenyan songs.
+His biggest source was the GetMziki website by “A-Star” aka Richard Njau.

-“He’s always being ahead in utilizing the internet.”
+“He’s always been ahead in utilizing the internet.”
 I agree.

-The budding music producer would hit him up on Facebook and Njau would send him vocals.
-If you check his Soundcloud, his first songs were remixes.
+The budding Kenyan music producer would hit him up on Facebook and Njau would send him vocals.
+If you check Waithaka’s Soundcloud, his first songs were remixes.

-Convinced that they were a perfect match, he reached out to Kwame in 2010.
+Convinced they were a perfect match, he reached out to Kwame in 2010.
 They started talking on Facebook, simply exchanging projects.
 His first Kwame project was a Holela remix of the HIV/AIDS awareness song.
-He did two remixes for Kwame to see where he was coming from.
+He did two remixes to show Kwame where he was coming from.

 While Waithaka liked the neo-soul/R&B version, Kwame liked the Afrosoul one.

 Years later, Kwame confessed that Harry Kimani was the reason he decided to sing Kikuyu music.
 Initially, he felt the pressure to sing in English and Sheng.
-But when all you’re hearing is English R&B, you want to do something different.
+But when all you hear is English R&B, you want to do something different.

 There was also an explosion of cell phones, whereas when he left the only people with cell phones were ballers.

 “Here, people don’t interact as much as back home.”
-And he knows it because he grew up in KU and later moved to Ruiru which are both pretty packed day and night.
-For the first two weeks, he had to take all that in before he felt comfortable to drive again (on the left side).
+And he knows it because he grew up in K.U. and later moved to Ruiru which are both busy day and night.
+For the first two weeks, he had to take all that in before he felt comfortable to drive again – on the left side.